-All the members had participated in locally-based projects; as a result, there was a bidirectional dissemination of the work being undertaken.
-Sometimes the young people would share the initiatives they had been involved in locally at the residential weekends, for example, Chloe's film.
-On other occasions the national, more strategic NHSEYF activities were taken back to the young people's home locality:
+All of the members had participated in locally-based projects; as a result, there was a bi-directional dissemination of the work being undertaken - sometimes the young people would share the initiatives they'd been involved in locally at the residential weekends (Chloe's film was an example of this); on other occasions, the national, more strategic NHSEYF activities were taken back to the young people's home locality:

-'We're all working locally, but everything contributes to the national picture' (Josh).
+"We're all working locally but everything contributes to the national picture."
+[Josh]

-This theme also encompassed the 'community spirit' that was fostered through the NHSEYF: the young people spoke of their commitment to common goals and the resulting friendships that had been formed:
+This theme also encompassed the 'community spirit' that was fostered via the NHSEYF; the young people spoke of their commitment to common goals and the resulting friendships that had been formed:

-'It's good to have a network of friends that want similar things as you do' (Chloe).
+"It's good to have a network of friends that want similar things as you do."
+[Chloe]

-The collegiality and friendships enabled the young people to work together on important initiatives, for example, the design and production of posters and booklets relating to young people's rights in a health context (NHS England 2016).
+The collegiality and friendships enabled the young people to work together on key initiatives, for example, the design and production of posters and booklets relating to youth rights within a health context (NHS England, 2016).

-Knowledge experts: 'They've got the NHS knowledge'
+Theme: "They've got the NHS knowledge": Knowledge experts

-The participants highlighted the important role of NHS England employees: they had not only been pivotal to the instigation and implementation of the NHSEYF, but they also had expert knowledge of the NHS.
-This expert knowledge provided the NHSEYF members with a muchneeded insight into the structure, organisation and policies associated with NHS England:
+The participants highlighted the important role of the NHS England employees; these people had not only been pivotal to the instigation and implementation of the NHSEYF, but they also had expert knowledge of the NHS - this provided the members with a much needed insight into the structure, organisation and policies associated with NHS England:

-'You're actually learning a lot more about the structure and the framework of the NHS and how things operate and... it's rewarding that professionals are listening to you and you can have those mutual conversations even though you're at completely different age levels.
-You know, that doesn't matter, you're still listened to and valued' (Georgia).
+"You're actually learning a lot more about the structure and the framework of the NHS and how things operate and....it's very rewarding that professionals are listening to you and you can have those mutual conversations even though you're at completely different age levels.
+You know, that doesn't matter, you're still listened to and valued."
+[Georgia]